389ds/389ds.github.io/docs/389ds/design/sasl-gssapi-kerberos-design.md

 UI Support
 ----------

-GSS-API authentication will have some associated configuration data (specify the kerosene realm and enable/disable for example).
+GSS-API authentication will have some associated configuration data (specify the Kerberos realm and enable/disable for example).
 This configuration will be supported in the Java Administration console.

 Interoperability Testing
 ========================